swoft-cloud/swoft-devtool/README.md

   ],
 ```

-2. some optional config for devtool(in `config/properties/app.php`).
+2. Some optional config for devtool(in `config/properties/app.php`).

 ```php
 'devtool' => [